 Dependent Administration: Where everything is micromanaged by the court i.e the selling of the house and other assets and the dispensing of liabilities.

-Independent Administration: The court will appoint an admistrator to oversee the process of the selling of the decadent’s assets.
-The administrator legally has the power to dispense of the decadent’s assets as he deems fair and according to law.
+Independent Administration: The court will appoint an administrator to oversee the process of the selling of the decadent’s assets.
+The administrator legally has the power to dispose of the decadent’s assets as he deems fair and according to law.

 Step 4: Listing the Estate’s Assets